-The investment objective of the Fund is to achieve capital appreciation over the medium to long term.
+The investment objective of the Fund is to maximise total returns.

 The Fund seeks to achieve its investment objective while promoting ESG characteristics under Article 8 of SFDR as described under "ESG Integration" below.
 The Fund does not pursue a sustainable objective and thus it is not classified under Article 9 of SFDR.